 (1) Programmatic Guaranteed

-n Programmatic Guaranteed deals, terms such as placements, pricing, and campaign duration or impressions are pre-negotiated, with delivery executed programmatically.
+Programmatic Guaranteed deals, terms such as placements, pricing, and campaign duration or impressions are pre-negotiated, with delivery executed programmatically.

 - Fixed Pricing (e.g., CPM/total budget)